 Is there anything more important than keeping your home safe?
 Crime in Indianapolis has been rising since 2016.
 When it comes to protecting your property and family, home security systems provide a range of services to keep you safe.
 Our partners at ConsumerAffairs researched the best home security systems in Indianapolis to help you choose what works best for your situation.

-When choosing a home monitoring system, there are a few things to consider.
-DIY installation can be simpler and easier to add to your house while professional installation calls for a more thorough but complicated setup.
-Home security companies offer a variety of possible protections, including wireless security cameras, smartphone integration and 24/7 monitoring.
+DIY home security systems are simpler and easier to add to your house while professional installation calls for a more thorough but complicated setup.
+With either option, home security companies offer a variety of features, including wireless security cameras, smartphone integration and 24/7 monitoring.

 The best home security systems in Indianapolis let you customize your experience within your budget.
 For instance, Frontpoint lets you design the system you need online, and they will send you equipment geared towards those needs.
-Installation is on you, but the company has online resources and videos.
+Installation is up to you, but the company has online resources and videos.

 Vivint, on the other hand, only offers professional installation.
 While you can still customize your package, their workers will come set up your entire system, and then teach you how to use it.